Board Foot Calculator

 What is a Board Foot?

-A board foot, abbreviated bd ft, is a unit of measurement for the volume of a piece of wood in feet.
 Large slabs of rough wood, hardwood lumber, and exotic woods are usually measured and priced by the board foot, which accounts for the thickness, width, and length of the lumber.
+This allows for more accurate sizing and cost across a broader range of materials.

-Board footage is used to quantify how much wood a board contains since length by itself is not enough to quantify how much volume the lumber contains.
+Board footage is used to quantify how much wood a board contains since length by itself is not enough to determine how much volume the lumber contains.
 Boards that are wider or thicker contain more wood.

 For example, a board that is 4/4 × 4″ × 8′ has the same amount of wood as a board that is 4/4 × 8″ × 4′.
 The board footage measurement indicates that both boards are equal in size, while using just the length measurement might make the thinner board appear larger.